programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Creating and switching between multiple sets of access credentials (by using multiple Google accounts) is one way to continue gathering data once your first account has reached its quota.
 You may also request to have your daily quota raised.
 To do this, submit a [quota increase request](https://support.google.com/code/contact/oauth_quota_increase) with Google.

 ## Alternative Approaches to Collecting YouTube Data
-While this tutorial demonstrates how to retrieve YouTube comments entirely with the R programming language, the acquisition of YouTube data can also be performed using available web-apps.
+While this lesson demonstrates how to retrieve YouTube comments entirely with the R programming language, the acquisition of YouTube data can also be performed using available web-apps.
 One of the best open-source and user-friendly tools available for acquiring YouTube data is [YouTube Data Tools](https://tools.digitalmethods.net/netvizz/youtube/) hosted by the University of Amsterdam’s Digital Methods Initiative.

 The YouTube Data Tool uses preset credentials to access YouTube’s APIv3, saving you the step of registering your own account.
 With this tool, you can pull user comments, metadata about a YouTube channel, and videos via keyword search.
 You can also create networks of users, videos, and recommended videos.
 All you need is the video ID—the last few characters of the YouTube site for that video (***e.g.***, SNWic0kGH-E).
 (See the Keyword Searching section below for an illustration of where to locate the ID.)

-The YouTube Data Tool outputs a neatly organized .csv spreadsheet of the scraped comments alongside metadata about the exact time the comment was made, user information, and information about replies.
+The YouTube Data Tool outputs a neatly organized .csv spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the “replyCount” column can extract threaded conversations in order to focus on dialogue.
 The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics. [^1]

 [^1]: For relevant blog posts on retrieving and analyzing YouTube data, see: 1) the authors' introductory [blogpost](https://sites.temple.edu/tudsc/2018/12/12/how-to-scrape-and-analyze-youtube-data-prototyping-a-digital-project-on-immigration-discourse/); 2) Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/04/03/computational-text-analysis-of-youtube-video-transcripts/) on scraping for transcripts; 3) Ania Korsunska's [blogpost](https://sites.temple.edu/tudsc/2019/03/26/network-analysis-on-youtube/?relatedposts_hit=1&relatedposts_origin=5709&relatedposts_position=0) on network analysis of YouTube comment data; 4) and for scoping project design, see Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/10/30/to-code-or-not-to-code-project-design-for-webscraping-youtube/).

 # Part III: Collecting YouTube Video Metadata and Comments
 In this section, you will learn how to query the YouTube API to download video metadata and comments using your YouTube API OAuth ID and Secret.
 The R [`tuber` package](https://cran.r-project.org/web/packages/tuber/index.html) contains several [helpful functions](https://cran.r-project.org/web/packages/tuber/vignettes/tuber-ex.html), including `get_stats()` to gather numerical and descriptive metadata about a video and `get_all_comments()` to gather comments.